kadamwhite/talks/2015/sideprojects-empirejs/sideprojects-empirejs.md

 ## Practice Makes Perfect?

 ???
-The more you solve the same problem, the more practiced you are at working through it&mdash;you build muscle memory.
+The more you solve the same problem, the more practiced you are at working through it&mdash;you build muscle memory, and maybe you develop a boilerplate, or a set of configurations to re-use later.

 ---